 Frederick Barthelme Explained

 Fredrick Barthelme (born October 10, 1943) is an American novelist and short story writer of minimalist fiction.
-He is the director of the Center For Writers at The University of Southern Mississippi and editor of the literary journal Mississippi Review.
-He is currently the editor of New World Writing[1] (formerly Blip Magazine)[2]
+He is the director of the Center For Writers at The University of Southern Mississippi and editor of New World Writing[1] (formerly Blip Magazine)[2]

 Early life

-Barthelme's works focus on the landscape of the New South.
-Along with his reputation as a minimalist, Barthelme's work has also been described by terms such as "dirty realism" and "Kmart realism".[5]
+His writing focuses on the landscape of the New South.
+Along with being a minimalist, his work has also been described as "dirty realism" and "Kmart realism".[5]
 He published his first short story in The New Yorker.[6]

 Novels